 6. EyeCare Live

 As the name suggests, this app connects you with a doctor and asks you to record your condition through various pictures and videos of affected eyes.
 This isn’t appropriate for severe conditions, but for things like dry eyes, allergies, or contact lenses-related questions, this app can be a great help.

 To answer this question, first, we need to consider what patients want in healthcare apps.
 That is because even if the purpose of medical apps is to improve care delivery for patients, most of them fail to match users’ expectations.

 According to some studies, most healthcare apps have less than 10 000 downloads – which is an extremely low number compared to the number of apps available.
 There is an endless growth opportunity in this domain, and the healthcare app development market is expected to reach $102.43 billion by the end of 2022.
 This only means that in order to succeed, you need to identify the pain points and try to provide solutions for healthcare apps users.

 As with any software, the harder it is to use, the faster it will lose users.
 Sure, it’s a good selling point to have unique functionalities in your app, but you still have to make sure that the basic ones work smoothly.

-The main purpose of an app should be to save time on managing appointments or facilitating video consultations and to provide the ability to easily access medical records and useful information – either in case of an emergency or just to share with healthcare professionals.
+The primary purpose of an app should be to save time on managing appointments or facilitating video consultations and to provide the ability to easily access medical records and valuable information – either in case of an emergency or to share with healthcare professionals.